lewagon/dotfiles/03-AR-Database/03-ActiveRecord-Basics/01-Migrations/README.md

 ## Specs

 This exercise focuses on **migrations** only.
 We won't use any model.
-So, and for the last time we promise, we'll right some SQL commands.
+So, and for the last time we promise, we'll write some SQL commands.
 We want to create the database schema which will host a clone of [Hacker News](https://news.ycombinator.com).
 It's the famous website to share links about Technology & Startup.
 We need a `posts` table storing posts (with a title and a URL).

 In `db/migrate` we created a `20141025152200_create_posts.rb` file, containing an Active Record migration class.
 Migration files are always in the following format `yyyymmddhhmmss_migration_task_name.rb`.
 The timestamp in the file is really important for `rake db:migrate` to know which migrations it has not run yet.